How to Sell Online Courses in 2023 (How I Make $100k a Month)

 It’s good to break down your outline into sections and subsections.

-When you create online courses, having an outline is also great to pre-sell your course to an audience.
+When you create online courses, an outline is also great for pre-selling your course to an audience.

 This allows you to give them a taste of what’s to come.